-If you set up a guppy fish tank, it’s only natural to want to marvel at it, especially that guppies display a wide range of colors and patterns that are a sight to behold.
+If you set up a guppy fish tank, it’s only natural to want to marvel at it, especially since guppies display a wide range of colors and patterns that are a sight to behold.

 But what if your guppy fish is hiding?
 What if you can’t actually marvel at it because it has a reclusive behavior?